|

 messmates drawing the gun carriage bearing his remains.

-Frances Gates, from 58 Nightingale Road, Dover, who were amongst the
+Frances Gates, from 58 Nightingale Road, Dover.
+In 1901 they were living

 Geard,